svfbesleaga/weatherapp/README.md

 # Weather App

-A modern React + Vite application that provides real-time weather information, activity suggestions, and a conversational chatbot interface.
-The app features dynamic backgrounds based on weather and time of day, and leverages OpenAI and weather APIs for intelligent suggestions.
+A modern React + Vite application that provides real-time weather information, AI-generated city fun facts, activity suggestions, and a conversational chatbot interface.
+The app features dynamic backgrounds based on weather and time of day, automatic night mode, and leverages OpenAI and weather APIs for intelligent content generation.

 ## Features

 - **Weather Widget:** Displays current weather, temperature, humidity, pressure, and conditions for a user-specified city.
+- **Fun Facts Widget:** AI-powered widget that displays interesting and unique facts about the searched city, with a 3-second delayed loading for optimal UX.
 - **Activity Suggestions:** Recommends activities tailored to the weather and time of day, powered by AI.
 - **Chatbot:** Conversational interface for entering city names and receiving weather/activity info.
 - **Dynamic Backgrounds:** Visuals change based on weather and time (day, night, evening).
+- **Night Mode:** Automatic text color adjustment to light gray during nighttime hours for better visual comfort.
-- **Responsive UI:** Clean, modern, and mobile-friendly design.
+- **Responsive UI:** Clean, modern, and mobile-friendly design with glassmorphism styling.

+## Widget Layout

+The app features three main widgets that work together to provide a comprehensive weather and city information experience:

+1. **Weather Widget** (Top Left): Displays current weather conditions, temperature, and time of day
+2. **Fun Facts Widget** (Top Right): Shows AI-generated interesting facts about the city with a 3-second delay
+3. **Activity Widget** (Bottom Left): Lists weather-appropriate activity suggestions

+All widgets feature:
+- Glassmorphism design with frosted glass effect
+- Automatic night mode with light gray text
+- Responsive design that adapts to screen size
+- Loading animations and close buttons
+- Scrollable content when needed

 ## Getting Started